npfs/npfs.github.io/cca.md

 The **Swabbing** allows Public Health England to collect swabs from a sample of the infected population to provide data for analysis.

-This page will only appear if the caller has been assessed and they are going to be provided with an unique reference number for an anti-viral.
+This page will only appear if the Caller has been assessed and they are going to be provided with an unique reference number for an anti-viral.

 ![][swabbing-consent-question]

-If the caller agrees to participate in sample testing they must provide contact details including address and telephone number.
+If the Caller agrees to participate in sample testing they must provide contact details including address and telephone number.
 Address can be input via postcode search or entered manually.

 The address search will be prepopulated with the Postcode entered earlier in the assessment.This can be changed if required.